 If you do not hear from us within two weeks, assume that we will not be able to use your piece.
 You should then feel free to send it to other publications.

-WIPCS is not able to offer compensation for articles or research pieces at this time.
+WIPCS does not offer compensation for articles or research pieces.